Danthewaann/dotfiles/README.md

 ./macsetup && ./bootstrap && ./install
 ```

+## Notes

+I also have some [misc notes](notes/README.md)

-## other stuff
+## Other stuff

-On M1 MacBooks do the folloing to fix slow iterm2 startup times (from https://superuser.com/a/458059):
+On M1 MacBooks do the following to fix slow iterm2 startup times (from https://superuser.com/a/458059):

 - Preferences → Profiles → General → Command: Change from "Login Shell" to "Command: /bin/zsh -l"